 Conclusion

-Considering the $1999 price tag for the NEO 3M, it’s clear this is not a trainer for the masses.
-While it brings some improvements over the previous generation, I’m not sure it’s worth it, especially when NEO 2T is discounted to $900.
+Considering the $1999 price tag for the NEO 3M, it’s clear this is not a trainer for everyone.
+While it brings some improvements over the previous generation, I’m not sure it’s worth it, especially when the NEO 2T is discounted to $900.

-Anyway, for now, I’m evaluating from the position of someone who hasn’t had a chance to test the NEO 3M.
-I will try to get my hands on this trainer and do tests to find out more.
+Anyway, for now, I’m evaluating it from the perspective of someone who hasn’t had a chance to test the NEO 3M.
+I will try to get my hands on this trainer and conduct tests to find out more.

-Including an 11-speed cassette is nice, but from such a high-end trainer, I would expect a 12-speed instead.
+Including an 11-speed cassette is nice, but for a high-end trainer like this, I’d expect a 12-speed instead.
 The improved accuracy is not a dealbreaker.
 So basically, the only real improvement is the motion.

-If you are looking for a high-end smart bike trainer, I recommend checking out my comparison of NEO 3M with Wahoo KICKR Move.
+If you are looking for a high-end smart bike trainer, I recommend checking out my comparison between the NEO 3M and the Wahoo KICKR Move.
 These are direct competitors now.

 Also available at amazon.com and tredz.co.uk